Phlebotomy Certification Flagstaff, Arizona

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has breakdown materials based upon their competency exams.
 Be sure to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the national certification exam.